verndrade/secure-the-bracket/README.md

 2. In `hackathon/settings.py`, comment out the mysql databases block and uncomment the sqllite block.
 3. If mysql is not already installed, download with `brew install mysql`
 4. From the root folder, run `pip install -r requirements.txt`
+    - If using mac, make sure you have pip3 installed and then type the above statement with pip3 :)

 For initial setup and for any changes to the models data, run:
 - `python manage.py makemigrations`